NotCotik/Back2Phase2/README.md

 Installation
 For Users (EXE)
-Download B2P2.exe from the official source.
+Download the B2P2.exe executable.

-Place the EXE in its own folder (e.g., C:\B2P2).
+Place the EXE in its own dedicated folder (e.g., C:\B2P2).

-Right-click and select Run as Administrator.
+Right-click the file and select Run as Administrator.

-Select "Install Phase 2 Files" to begin the download.
+Select "Install Phase 2 Files" to begin the automated download and extraction.

 For Developers (Python Source)
-To run the script from source, ensure you have Python 3.x installed and the following libraries:
+To run the script from source, ensure you have Python 3.x installed along with the following libraries:

 Bash
 pip install requests keyboard colorama
-Run the script:
+Run the script using:

 Bash
 python main.py
 Instructions
-Navigation: Use the UP and DOWN arrows to move the highlight.
+Navigation: Use the UP and DOWN arrow keys to move the highlight in the menu.

-Selection: Press ENTER to confirm.
+Selection: Press ENTER to confirm your selection.

 The Swap Process:

-Switch to Phase 2: Renames "Poppy Playtime - Multiplayer" to "..._Phase 3" and activates your downloaded Phase 2 folder.
+Switch to Phase 2: Renames the "Poppy Playtime - Multiplayer" folder to "..._Phase 3" and activates your Phase 2 folder.

 Switch to Phase 3: Reverts the folders back to the standard Steam version.

-Auto-Launch: Once the swap is complete, B2P2 will automatically trigger Steam to launch the game.
+Auto-Launch: Once the swap is successfully completed, B2P2 will automatically trigger Steam to launch the game.

 Troubleshooting
 Permission Denied: You must run the program as Administrator.
-Windows protects the Steam folder from unauthorized changes.
+Windows security prevents unauthorized scripts from modifying the Steam directory.

-Download Stuck: Ensure you have enough disk space (at least 15GB free for the compressed archive and the extracted folder).
+Download Interruptions: Ensure you have at least 15GB of free disk space to accommodate both the compressed archive and the extracted game files.

-Game Won't Start: If Steam reports missing files, use B2P2 to switch back to Phase 3 and "Verify Integrity of Game Files" within Steam, then attempt the swap again.
+Game Verification: If Steam reports missing files after a swap, use B2P2 to switch back to Phase 3 and use the "Verify Integrity of Game Files" feature within Steam before attempting the swap again.

 Credits
 Lead Developer: NotCotik